Flat 50% OFF - Limited Time Only!

 How to Register a Company under the Companies Act 2013

-Step 1: Obtain a Digital Signature Certificate (DSC) for all the proposed directors and subscribers of the company.
-A DSC is required to file forms on the Ministry of Corporate Affairs (MCA) website.
+1. Get a Digital Signature Certificate (DSC): You’ll need this for all directors and subscribers to file forms on the MCA (Ministry of Corporate Affairs) website.

-Step 2: Apply for reservation of the company name in Part-A of the SPICe+ form on the MCA website.
-The company name should be unique, relevant, and not prohibited by the law.
-The Registrar of Companies (ROC) will either approve or reject the name within 20 days.
+2. Reserve a Company Name: Use the SPICe+ form on the MCA site to secure your company name.
+The Registrar of Companies (ROC) will approve or reject your name within 20 days.

 YearPaid-up Share CapitalTurnover